DFE-Digital/get-into-teaching-app/app/views/content/blog/nqt-to-head-of-biology.md

   - career progression
 ---

-Since this blog post was first published newly qualified teacher (NQT) status has been replaced with early career teacher (ECT).
+Since this blog post was first published, the term newly qualified teacher (NQT) has been replaced with early career teacher (ECT).
+This describes a teacher in their first two years of teaching.

 $q-sarah$